Siege of Lyme Regis: Lyme Regis

 In the late 16th century Lyme Regis was a significant port, busier than Liverpool, which provided a link between England and mainland Europe.
 The combination of strong Puritan beliefs, and demands from King Charles I for ship money meant that upon the outbreak of the First English Civil War, the town was sympathetic to the Parliamentarian cause.
 Two local members of parliament (MP), Thomas Trenchard and Walter Erle claimed Lyme Regis for the Parliamentarians in 1642, and set about fortifying the town.
 Thomas Ceeley, the town's mayor, was assigned as governor of the town and its forces.
 He had ten companies garrisoned in Lyme Regis which was officially 1,000 men, but it is estimated that he may have had as few as half that number.
 He immediately set about removing those with Royalist loyalties from the area, and sent harrying forces around the region, as far as Exeter and Somerset.

-The expectation was that Lyme Regis could be captured easily; the town was small, populated by at most 3,000 people, located in a valley that would give attackers the high ground, and composed mainly of thatched houses susceptible to fire.
+The expectation was that Lyme Regis could be captured easily; the town was small, populated by 3,000 people at most, located in a valley that would give attackers the high ground, and composed mainly of thatched houses susceptible to fire.
 A contemporary writer described it as "a little vile fishing town defended by a small dry ditch."
 The town had no permanent land-facing fortifications, and so Robert Blake, who was sent to Lyme Regis after being rewarded with a promotion for his gallantry during the failed defence of Bristol, was tasked with improving its defences.
 Drawing upon his experience in Bristol, he established a set of earthen walls, ditches and forts around the perimeter of the town.